 After an hour or so, I finally dragged my burnt self into the town.
 True to its reputation, Guatape Colombia was incredibly colorful.
 A little plaza sits just inside the entryway of the town space.
 Like most squares in the country, it had pleasant greenery and faces a beautiful church.

 People gathered on the benches and chit-chatted away.

 Alongside Parroquia Nuestra Señora Del Carmen Guatapé, several restaurants busily hosted lazy afternoon lunches.
 Due to the far-reaching name of the town, backpackers and tourists flowed through the streets.
 Thank god I arrived on a Friday, as I hear weekend drew crowds like bees to honey 🙂

-Altogether, Guatapé was a short and charming experience.
-I thought a day trip was plenty enough to enjoy these vibrant colors and delicious eats.
+Altogether, Guatape Colombia was a short and charming experience.
+I thought a day trip was enough to enjoy these vibrant colors and delicious eats.
 Having visited several other gorgeous towns in Colombia, is Guatapé really the most colorful one though?

 This trip was definitely within budget!
-A ride on the metro to the Terminal del Norte Medellin and back was 4,600 COP, the bus ride was 14,000 COP round trip, the entrance fee to the rock was 18,000 COP (Sept 2018), and a quick bite in Guatapé was about 7,000 COP.
-The total was a whopping 41,600, which was around US 14.5.
+A ride on the metro to the Terminal del Norte Medellin and back was COP 4,600, the bus ride was COP 14,000 round trip (between Medellin and Guatape), the entrance fee to the rock was COP 18,000 (Sept 2018), and a quick bite in Guatapé was about COP 7,000.
+The total was a whopping COP 41,600, which was around US 14.5.

 Whether it be the jungles of Cocora Valley or the forest of Tayrona Park, Colombia has many things to do.
 Other than enjoying the colorful houses of Guatape Colombia, I loved my time in the towns of Barichara and Soacha.
 I hope you enjoy the country as well!